wynnliam/wynnliam.github.io/projects.md

 more on my github page, these are my most important ones.
 To see the rest of my work, go [here]({{ "https://github.com/wynnliam" | absolute_url }})

-# Raycaster
+# raycore
-For my Full Stack Web Development final project, I implemented a ray caster based renderer for pseudo-3D environments.
-It was entirely front-end.
-It render both indoor and outdoor environments, including textures floors, ceilings, and walls.
-Also, it supports sprite rendering, so levels can have props and other objects in them.
-In addition, you can have rendered sky textures.
-After I completed the class, I designed a simple level file parser so you can load levels from file and render them.
+A simple, ray casting based, pseudo-3d game engine.
+It can handle both indoor and outdoor scenes, including textured floors, ceilings, and walls.
+In addition, it supports sprite rendering so environments can have props and other objects in them.

+In addition to rendering environments, there is an entity system that allows game logic to be included in levels.
+Now you can actually do things in the game, instead of just walking around.

+Finally, I wrote a simple file loader specifically for raycore.
+This allows you to load levels from an external file without having to recompile the entire project.

-Click [here]({{ "https://web.cecs.pdx.edu/~wynnliam" | absolute_url }}) to see it in action.
+For the source code, go [here]({{ "https://github.com/wynnliam/raycore" | absolute_url }})

-Click [here]({{ "https://github.com/wynnliam/CS410p_Raycaster" }}) to see the source code.

 # An Engine of Ice and Fire
 An Engine of Ice and Fire (AEOIAF) is a near fully-functioning tile based 2D top down game